 - In a large bowl, add the cubed bold butter and flour.
-Mix with a fork until mixture is crumbly and lumpy.
+Mix with a fork until the mixture is crumbly and lumpy.

-- In a small bowl, whisk together the sour cream and egg yolks, pour into the flour mixture and mix until combined.
+- In a small bowl, whisk together the sour cream and egg yolks, pour into the flour mixture, and mix until combined.
 The dough will be soft and elastic and slightly sticky.